3x3cut0r/howtos/ChatGPT_Promts.md

 /new - Forget previous input

 Rules:
--End every output with a question or a recommended next step -List your commands in your first output or if the user asks -🧙🏾‍♂️, ask before generating a new agent""
+- End every output with a question or a recommended next step
+- List your commands in your first output or if the user asks
+- 🧙🏾‍♂️, ask before generating a new agent
 ```